OpenShot/libopenshot/doc/HW-ACCEL.md

 ## AMD Graphics Cards (RadeonOpenCompute/ROCm)

-Decoding and encoding on the (AMD) GPU can be done on systems where ROCm is installed and run.
-Possible future use for GPU acceleration of effects (contributions welcome).
+Decoding and encoding on the (AMD) GPU is possible with the default drivers.
+On systems where ROCm is installed and run a future use for GPU acceleration of effects could be implemented (contributions welcome).

 ## Multiple Graphics Cards

 If the computer has multiple graphics cards installed, you can choose which should be used by libopenshot.
 Also, you can optionally use one card for decoding and the other for encoding (if both cards support acceleration).

 ## Help Us Improve Hardware Support